ouspg/CompSec/Lab5_ChipWhisperer/README.md

 When you think you have managed to detect different instructions and have good understanding what is happening, you can proceed to next part which describes what you must return on this task.

-### What to return in this task?
+### Making returnable items

 Now it is time to make your actual returnable items for this task.

 Make 3 different programs and one trace capture for each of them.
-Take screenshot of trace capture and describe with text where which operation happens or draw the places of different instruction blocks to screenshot with some image editor.
+Take screenshot of trace capture and describe with text where which operation happens (like next: From sample x to y there executes 10 instructions of z etc) or draw the places of different instruction blocks to screenshot with some image editor.
+It is up to you decide how you tell it, as long as you show somehow that you have detected different instruction executions.

 Make 3 test runs with next instructions executing, take screenshots and mark down/describe which instructions are executing and where:
 * 30 x NOP instructions